Jones County is an affirmative action equal opportunity employer.

 Section 125 Flexible Benefits Plan

 For employees working 20 or more hours per week, Jones County offers a flexible benefits plan recognized by the Internal Revenue Service.
-Employees may set aside a portion of their wages for dependent care and certain medical expenses, prior to calculation of your federal, state, and social security taxes.
+Employees may set aside a portion of their wages for dependent care and certain medical expenses, prior to calculation of your federal, state, Social Security and Medicare taxes.
 You may file for reimbursement from your flexible benefit account when you incur applicable expenses.
-Amounts remaining unused in your account at the end of the year are forfeited to the County.
+An employee may carry forward up to $500 of unused healthcare funds into the next year.
+A grace period until March 15 of the next year has been added for dependent care services.

-Information is also available at the WageWorks website.
+Information is also available at the WageWorks/Health Equity website.

 Insurance Benefits Program